nshobayo/okta-SpringSAML/README.md

 7. **Starting Application**
-	- Load the Spring SAML application by opening the URL: [Sample App](http://localhost:8080/spring-security-saml2-sample/saml/discovery?entityID=http%3A%2F%2Flocalhost%3A8080%2Fspring-security-saml2-sample%2Fsaml%2Fmetadata&returnIDParam=idp)
+	- Load the Spring SAML application by opening this Link: [Sample App](http://localhost:8080/spring-security-saml2-sample/saml/discovery?entityID=http%3A%2F%2Flocalhost%3A8080%2Fspring-security-saml2-sample%2Fsaml%2Fmetadata&returnIDParam=idp)
-	- **Note** Links on app will not be functional as of yet because we have not yet configured any IDPs.
+	- **Note** :Links on app will not be functional as of yet because we have not yet configured any IDPs.

 	Here's what it should look like: